 Lance's father bought F1 team in 2018

 In 2018, Lance stayed with Williams, getting a rookie Sergey Sirotkin as a new teammate.
-Stroll's results were not so good as in his rookie year and he was in the points just two times.
+Stroll's results were not so good as in his rookie year and he was in the points just two times, finishing 18th in the final classification.